pytorch/serve/docker/README.md

 # Running TorchServe in a Production Docker Environment.

-You may want to consider about the following aspects / docker options when deploying torchserve in Production with Docker.
+You may want to consider the following aspects / docker options when deploying torchserve in Production with Docker.

 * Shared Memory Size